-Baking soda is being advocated as a treatment for Sweet’s syndrome, myelodysplastic syndromes and leukaemia, and other cancers – in 15-20% of patients, Sweet’s syndrome develops secondary to some form of cancer.
+In 15-20% of Sweet’s syndrome patients, their condition develops secondary to some form of cancer, myelodysplastic syndromes being one of the commonest.
+Baking soda is being advocated as a treatment for both Sweet’s syndrome and cancer, particularly cancer, by certain individuals.
 This is an incredibly dangerous pseudoscientific claim, i.e. a false or made-up claim that appears to be scientifically-based, but is not.
-Anyone who makes such claims should not be believed, and treated with caution.
+Anyone who makes such claims should not be believed and treated with extreme caution.
 Read more here.

 Change of diet or elimination of dietary toxins.

 There is no evidence to show that Sweet’s syndrome is caused by diet or dietary toxins, or that a change in diet can directly improve or cure it.
-Sweet’s syndrome is caused by errors in the innate immune system and involves factors such as hypersensitivity reaction, cytokine dysregulation and genetic susceptibility.
-Special diets, e.g. alkaline, anti-inflammatory, detox, gluten-free, Palaeolithic, dairy-free and vegan, are not treatments for Sweet’s syndrome, and could increase the risk of nutritional deficiency in some people.
+Sweet’s syndrome is caused by errors in the innate immune system and involves factors such as cytokine dysregulation, hypersensitivity reaction and genetic susceptibility.
+Special diets, e.g. alkaline, anti-inflammatory, detox, gluten-free, Palaeolithic, ketogenic, dairy-free and vegan, are not treatments for Sweet’s syndrome, and could increase the risk of nutritional deficiency in some people.

-If possible, try to avoid a dairy-free diet, particularly a vegan diet, if you have been taking systemic steroid medication for more than 3 months.
-This kind of diet may be lower in calcium, and if you are taking steroids, it is very important that you meet your daily calcium requirements (Clarys et al, 2014: 1319, 1321, 1324, 1327).
+If possible, try to avoid a dairy-free diet, particularly a vegan diet, if you’ve been taking systemic steroid medication for more than 3 months.
+This kind of diet may be lower in calcium, and if you’re taking steroids, it’s very important that you meet your daily calcium requirements (Clarys et al, 2014: 1319, 1321, 1324, 1327).
 This is because you will be at increased risk of developing steroid-induced osteoporosis.

 Chiropracty and osteopathy.

-In people with osteoporosis, or ankylosing spondylitis where the joints are fused, joint manipulation can lead to fracture (Baxter, 2017).
+A type of arthritis called ankylosing spondylitis is associated with Sweet’s syndrome.
+In people with osteoporosis or ankylosing spondylitis where the joints are fused, joint manipulation can lead to fracture (Baxter, 2017).